haltiamreptar/uwsthesis/README.md

 It supports the computing and maths dgrees of the  School of Computing, Engineering and Mathematics.

 The file sample.tex contains usage instructions.
+## Changes in 2.5a
+- In response to CI additions, fixed the label multiply defined error, unnumbered pages now have uppercase Alpha page number (not printed but they do leak into some PDF viewers)
 ## Changes in 2.5
 - Added a forward option, that adds a Forward section to the frontmatter - Thanks to @kiza931 for implementing this.
 - Added travis-ci builds/testing for the REPO, see issue #23